croningp/dropfactory/software/README.md

 ## Software

-This code implemented and orchestrates all the working stations, that are specialized modules implemented as threads and able to performs one simple task well, into a fully functional platform able to accept experimental files and execute them in a parallel fashion.
+This code implements and orchestrates all the working stations, that are specialized modules implemented as threads and able to perform one simple task well, into a fully functional platform able to accept experimental files and execute them in a parallel fashion.

 The [manager.py](manager.py) file is the entry point and only file to import for using Dropfactory.
 It contains a ```add_XP(XP_dict)``` function that adds an experimental configuration (```XP_dict```) to the manager.
 The ```XP_dict``` can be created as showed in [xp_maker.py](tools/xp_maker.py).

 ### Experiment description

 An experiment is fully described by a json file with the following fields.
-Note that there are helper tools to build such file in [xp_maker.py](tools/xp_maker.py).
+Note that there are helper tools to build such a file in [xp_maker.py](tools/xp_maker.py).

 ```python
 EXAMPLE_XP_DICT = {